Create Yours

 Page 8 of 10

-Thomas Carlyle Quote: “Rare benevolence, the minister of God.”
+Thomas Carlyle Quote: “We arc the miracle of miracles, the great inscrutable mystery of God.”

 Thomas Carlyle Quote: “The Persians are called the French of the East; we will call the Arabs Oriental Italians.
 A gifted noble people; a people of wildstrong feelings, and of iron restraint over these: the characteristic of noblemindedness, of genius.”